utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 Note in the **Filter by condition** step that you can have more than one condition within each IF statement by clicking on the "AND|OR" within the IF box.
 You can also add a new IF statement by clicking on the  **AND|OR** button below the IF box.
 This allows you to control the order of operations of some pretty complex conditional statements.

-And, by having the choice to Keep or Delete rows, you can either find things you want to focus on, or find things you wan to exclude.
+And, by having the choice to Keep or Delete rows, you can either find things you want to focus on, or find things you want to exclude.

 ### Deduplicating data

 Right now we have all information about songs that are No. 1 for each week since Aug.
 1958.
 Before we can count the number of times a Performer has had a No. 1 song, we need to adjust our data to show each No. 1 Song/Performer combination only once.
-(Right now it is listed for each week it is at No. 1.)
+(Right now it is listed for each week the song is at No. 1.)

-There are a couple of ways to achieve and both take multiple steps.
-The method we will use for this time is a little easier to follow, IMHO.
+There are a couple of ways to achieve this and both take multiple steps.
+The method we will use is a little easier to follow, IMHO.

 - Start a new step and choose the **Select columns** function.
 - For **Select columns** dropdown, add `Song` and `Performer`.

 <img src="img/select-columns.png" width="300">

+You've used yet another "Basic function of data journalism" by "Selecting" columns.

 Look through the resulting list and you'll see that Song/Performer combinations are listed more than once.
 We need to deduplicate that list so they only appear once so we can count the Performer only once per Song.